 Gifted Arts was created in 1997 with 20 students meeting under a large oak tree at Concordia Park in Clayton.
 The program has since hosted thousands of students from all over St. Louis.
 The Gifted Arts philosophy

-Many Gifted Arts students have won school, local and national writing and art contests during their tenure in the program.
+Many Gifted Arts students have won school, local, and national writing and art contests during their tenure in the program.
 Many longtime students have gone on to attend some of the most prestigious public and private universities around the world.
 Gifted Arts has been honored by the Missouri Scholars Academy for Excellence in Education for high school students.

-Gifted Arts features guest artists and teachers who talk about their craft and how it corresponds to the writing process.
+Gifted Arts features guest artists and teachers who talk about their craft and how it corresponds to the creative process.
 The artist often collaborates with the students.
 Our guests have included a wide spectrum of artists including actors, photographers, dancers, painters, musicians, architects, glassblowers, sculptors, directors, writers, and more.